Innovation in Community Engagement

 Meet the Artists

-Reginald C. Adams led a team of artists known as the Creatives to bring to life, “Absolute Equality,” a 5000 square foot mural that was completed and dedicated on June 19, 2021 in Galveston, TX, the birthplace of Juneteenth.
-Now, they are taking the story of Juneteenth and the pursuit of Absolute Equality across America.
+With support from the Gavleston, TX based Juneteenth Legacy Project, Reginald C. Adams led a team of artists known as the Creatives to bring to life, “Absolute Equality,” a 5000 square foot mural that was completed and dedicated on June 19, 2021 in Galveston, TX, the birthplace of Juneteenth.
+Now, they are taking the story of Juneteenth, freedom, and the pursuit of Absolute Equality across America.

-In 2020, nationwide protests against racism and police brutality gave new urgency to Juneteenth, a holiday long-cherished by Black Americans—an observance of resilience in a centuries-old journey.
+In 2020, nationwide protests against racism and police brutality gave new urgency to Juneteenth, a holiday long-cherished by Black Americans—an observance of emancipation and resilience in a centuries-old journey.

 Juneteenth is now observed annually on June 19, celebrating the emancipation of those enslaved in the United States, with varying degrees of official recognition.
 The United States, as of June 15, 2021, recognizes Juneteenth as a national holiday.